elastx/elx-docs/content/en/docs/dbaas/changelog/_index.md

 * Improved customer error interaction for handling nodes.

 # Important fixes
-* Corrected a bug that caused the control plane process to restart occasionally
+* Corrected a bug that caused the control plane process to restart occasionally.
-*